projectara/greybus-spec/source/hardware_model.rst

    ==============  ================================================
    Value           Description
    ==============  ================================================
-   WAKE_UNDEFINED  Module is not attached, or power and clock are not supplied WAKE_ACTIVE     Wake signal is asserted to an attached, powered, and clocked Module WAKE_INACTIVE   Wake signal is deasserted to an attached, powered, and clocked Module
+   WAKE_UNSET      Wake signal is neither asserted nor deasserted WAKE_ACTIVE     Wake signal is asserted to an Interface Block WAKE_INACTIVE   Wake signal is deasserted to an Interface Block
    ==============  ================================================
 ..